ASUOP A&E

 Giants Getaway Secondary Poster

 Originally, this was my event idea when I was an event programmer, and I am so glad it was realized in a new direction!
 I gained inspiration from the event in San Francisco, SF Cake Day, just because I missed it every year (haha).
 An event that symbolized a cute outing turned into an all-you-can-eat cake/tea party.
 Filled with different styles of cake and a cake decorating competition.
-Inspiration came from “cool girl” tea parties with vintage elements.
+Inspiration came from “cool girl” tea parties with vintage elements, resulting in a great turnout for this new, experimental event.

 Pacific Cake Day